Daniel-TheProgrammer/Job_T/README.md

-# Job_T
-A job listing web app built using django and indreed api
+## A job listing web app built with the indreed api

+## language and libraries used

+Python3
+Django
+Bootstrap

+The project is live at: http://jobeazy.herokuapp.com/